Bevel

 Split

-The Split property splits both ends of the edge selection and lets you slide the vertex on the last edge in that area.
+This splits the ends of the edge selection and lets you slide the vertex on the last edge in that area.

 Merge